 Between September and March, the aquarium has smaller crowds and less noise, making it an ideal time to bring students.

 Exhibit companions, chaperone guides and scavenger hunts have been developed by our educational partner, the Center for Aquatic Sciences at Adventure Aquarium.
 These resources will provide information and activities to help you prepare for your field trip, as well as focus and enhance your aquarium visit.
 Center for Aquatic Sciences educators are available to answer questions and help with logistics to maximize your educational experience at Adventure Aquarium.
 Feel free to call 856-365-1023 or email email@example.com for more information.

 I AM A SEASTAR!

 This class uses imitation to encourage movement, vocalization, and creative thought.
 Students will be introduced to various marine animals, such as sea turtles, horseshoe crabs, and sea stars, and invited to engage their imaginations by imitating their movements and sounds.
 This class does involve live animals, some of which students will be invited to touch.

 This lesson is for students fascinated by sea turtles and tortoises alike!
-Students will meet a few of our turtles in residence, and have the opportunity to touch some related biofacts.
+Students will meet a few of our live turtles in residence and have the opportunity to touch some turtle-related artifacts.
 This class uses live animals without direct animal contact.